-10.ENTERPRISE AND KNOWLEDGE EXCHANGE
+10. ENTERPRISE AND KNOWLEDGE EXCHANGE

 - 10.1 Enterprise is treated by the WAM in three distinct ways: - a.
-Enterprise activity for which income has been secured is recorded as 'buy-out' under the Enterprise section of the Model.
+Enterprise activity for which income has been secured is recorded as 'buy-out' under the Enterprise section in the WAM platform.
 The income should be translated into a working-hours value and recorded.
-This will need to be approved by the Head of School and the Director of Research and Knowledge Exchange - b.
+This will need to be approved by the Head of School and the Director of Research and Knowledge Exchange. - b.
 On occasions, it is necessary to reserve time for the development of Enterprise activity before that activity can generate income.
 Where such investment is necessary, the volume of hours required should be entered as discretionary hours.
-This will need to be approved by the Head of School and the Director of Research.
+This will need to be approved by the Head of School and the Director of Research and Knowledge Exchange - c.

-- c.
 Short Courses and Continuing Professional Development (CPD) work.
-Hours worked is based on the teaching tariff should be entered as agreed by the relevant Head of School. - 10.2 The Enterprise Office will identify staff before completion of the WAM commences to approve any pre-emptive allocations with the Head of School.
+Hours worked is based on the teaching tariff should be entered as agreed by the relevant Head of School. - 10.2 The Directorate of Research and Exchange will identify staff before completion of workload allocation commences to approve any pre-emptive allocations with the Head of School.

-11.ADDITIONAL DISCRETIONARY HOURS
+11. ADDITIONAL DISCRETIONARY HOURS

-- Heads of Schools have the discretion to 'top up' hours where they have a justification for doing so and where workload allocation has not already been factored into another tariff. - An explanation should be included in a 'comments' box attached to the relevant cell of the WAM. - 11.2 Travel: Where a colleague's duties require travel, it is not expected that colleagues are allocated travel time within a discretionary hour's allocation.
-This is simply because travel time cannot be standardised in a way that is fair for all staff. - Time of day, start point from which travel is undertaken, mode of transport, etc. will all contribute to the true time-burden of travel, and modelling travel in this way can be neither efficient nor equitable. - The arrangement and time allowance for any travel should be subject to line management approval under the principles outlined in Section 1. - 11.3 In recognition of the Equality Charters, Chairs of the Athena SWAN, Race Equality and future Charters will receive 150 hours remission pro rata for each Academic Year.
+- Heads of Schools have the discretion to 'top up' hours where they have a justification for doing so and where workload allocation has not already been factored into another tariff. - An explanation should be included in a 'comments' box attached to the relevant cell of the WAM. - 11.2 Travel: Where a colleague's duties require regular and significant travel (for example, in delivering flying faculty arrangements or visiting placement providers), colleagues may be allocated discretionary hours for travel time. - The arrangement and time allowance for any travel should be subject to line management, Head of School, and Dean approval under the principles outlined in Section 1. - 11.3 In recognition of the Equality Charters, Chairs of the Athena SWAN, Race Equality and future Charters will receive 150 hours remission pro rata for each academic year.
 This is to be added to specific allocations by the Head of School. - 11.4 Academic colleagues who serve as members for Equality Charters, as well as the Ethics sub-Committee(s) will receive 60 hours pro rata for each academic year.
-This is to be added to specific allocations as agreed by the Head of School. - 11.5 HEA Fellowship: Reviewers and Mentors - a.
+This is to be added to specific allocations as agreed by the Head of School. - 11.5 Advanced HE Fellowship: Reviewers and Mentors - a.
 Colleagues who are reviewers are allocated up to 3 hours per academic year - b.
 Colleagues who are mentors are allocated up to 6 hours per academic year - c.
-Hours should be recorded under specific allocations and be approved by the Line Manager and Head of School. - 11.6 The time allocation for completion of the PgCert in Academic Practice is 24 hours during the academic year.
-This is reflective of the contact time that staff members engage in the taught sessions for the programme. - 11.7 Additional allocations which have been agreed by members of the Workload Allocation Management Steering Group are as follows: - Enterprise and Engagement as per section 10.1
+Hours should be recorded under specific allocations and be approved by the Line Manager and Head of School.

+- 11.6 The time allocation for completion of the PgCert in Academic Practice is 24 hours during the academic year.
+This is reflective of the contact time that staff members engage in the taught sessions for the programme. - 11.7 Additional allocations which have been agreed by members of the Workload Allocation Management Steering Group are as follows: - Enterprise and Engagement as per section 10.1 - 11.8 Marking allocations for assessment based, zero-credit modules can be entered as discretionary hours by the relevant Head of School, as per section 6.1 and 6.6.

-12.DEFINITIONS AND GLOSSARY
+12. DEFINITIONS AND GLOSSARY